DICE-UNC/jargon/README.md

 Add connection tester package to jargon-data-utils to test out and measure put/get performance

+#### Path interpolation when browsing across federations #78

+Improved ability of Jargon to at least get some view into an iRODS tree starting at root, down into the user directory, when StictACL is enabled.
+It uses a heuristic to drill down into a user home and public directoy in the home and federated zone when it cannot actually access the tree.
+This might be configurable at a later point to get 'hints'.

+#### Hang or timeout on get of large collection with large files #81

 #### Parallel file transfer performance #72

+#### Socket renewal for long running get and put tranfers and large file transfer restart #77

 Additional tweaks to improve parallel file transfer performance.
 This includes an expansion of TCP configuration parameters for both the primary and parallel transfer thread to configure window size, quality of service parameters, timeouts, nodelay and other aspects.
 This also includes adjustemt to various buffering parameters based on benchmark testing.

 This version includes much greater configurability of TCP/IP parameters for the primary and parallel socket connections.
 Currently these parameters are set to an aggressive window size, and bandwidth-favoring parameters, but can ba adjusted in the jargon.properties file.

-#### Path interpolation when browsing across federations #78

-Improved ability of Jargon to at least get some view into an iRODS tree starting at root, down into the user directory, when StictACL is enabled.
-It uses a heuristic to drill down into a user home and public directoy in the home and federated zone when it cannot actually access the tree.
-This might be configurable at a later point to get 'hints'.

-Forgot what this was!

-#### Socket renewal for long running get and put tranfers and large file transfer restart #77

 Added a new jargon.properties value for socket connection and renewal that will, on get an put recursive operations, optionally renew the socket by closing the agent and starting a new one.

 This may help in situations where intervening firewalls or other network considerations may otherwise forcefully terminate the connection.

 Added a new AbstractRestartManager and a default in-memory restart manager in the IRODSSession.
 This can be configured to support large file restarts for get and put operations (work in progress!)

-####
+The Put restarts are now implemented, but turned off by default in jargon.properties.
+They will be turned on by default in the next maintenance release after more testing.
+Issues remain (some on the core iRODS server, potentially) with the get restarts, and that will be completed in the next maintenance release.

+#### Add create/mod date/data size to DataObjectAOImpl.findMetadataValuesByMetadataQuery #60

+Added useful data to find by query to use in various interface listing displays.